Siequnu/dionysius-client/README.md

 To run Dionysus-Browser locally:

 1. Clone this repository.
+2. At the repository root, `cp config.mjs.sample config.mjs`; optionally replace secrets (default set will run).
+3. At the repository root, `cp docker-compose.yml.sample docker-compose.yml`; optionally replace secrets (default set will run).
-2. At the repository root, execute `docker compose up`.
+4. At the repository root, execute `docker compose up`.
-3. Access the web app at `localhost:18000`.
+5. Access the web app at `localhost:18000`.

 Please ensure your system meets the following requirements: